 OFE was one of eight service providers across Canada selected to deliver programming under one of the project models.
 The Career Pathway Program (CPP) at OFE is designed to help racialized newcomer women secure employment, using a “milestones to employment” model.
 This project features fast-tracked employment programming including workplace preparation, occupational specific essential skills training and sector specific computer training.
 The training package has been developed to address employment-related challenges that newcomer women experience, such as cultural differences in the workplace, limited knowledge of workplace expectations and lack of Canadian work experience.

 Community Employment Support

 The Community Employment Support Program (CESP) is designed to improve the labour market success of job seekers who have been involved with the justice system and face the barrier to employment of having a criminal record.

 The project is funded by the United Way.
-The funding allows us to employ a Dedicated Employment Consultant (DEC) to work primarily with ex-offenders.
+The funding allows us to employ a Dedicated Employment Consultant (DEC) to work primarily with individuals with a criminal record.
 The DEC also visits institutions, parole offices, halfway houses and other organizations to promote OFE services.